How to Save Money at Disneyland

 I hate to break it to you, but if you’re looking for an affordable option, Disney property hotels are not your option.
 Thankfully there are a lot of affordable hotels in the area (some are even closer than Paradise Pier).

 I’m still dying to stay at a Disney property though!
 On our last trip, we left a hotel we were staying at because it was gross and called around.
 Since it was Memorial Day long weekend Paradise Pier was over $1700 USD to stay for 4 nights (that’s over $2200 Canadian!).
-I was so disappointed but we went to the Anabella and had a great stay, and we saved a ton of money (I paid a little over $600 CAD for the Anabella).
+Here are some alternatives.

 Personally, I have stayed at the following: